EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 You must possess a domain name (eg. `myhost.myhosting.com`) which is used to reach your host.
 This is required for proper SSL support for communicating with smart contracts hosted in your host.
 Evernode uses [Let's Encrypt](https://letsencrypt.org/) for automatic free SSL setup for your domain name.
 Domain names that map to multiple IP addresses (round-robin DNS) should not be used.

 ### Email address
 You must provide an email address during the installation of your host.
 The email address will be published on your host registration entry on the Hook which makes it **publicly visible to anyone**.
-It is put on display at the [dashboard](https://dashboard.evernode.org/) page for your host.
+It is put on display at the [Community Dashboards](https://dashboard.evernode.org/).
 There are two purposes for this email address:
   - It is intended to be used as a public contact email for your host so that the general public can inquire about or report issues about your host.
   - If you opt-in for [Let's Encrypt](https://letsencrypt.org/) automatic free SSL setup during the installation, this email is used for your host's SSL certificate registration with Let'sEncrypt.
 Let'sEncrypt will send email notifications about automatic SSL renewals periodically.